AaTekle/Body-Language-Decoder/README.md

 ## Probability Box/Function

-Used NumPy to construct and display a probability box or function within the Body Language Decoder.
+I used NumPy to construct and display a probability box or function within the Body Language Decoder.
 This visual representation allows one to understand the likelihood of different emotions being expressed based on the facial landmark data.

 ## Conclusion: